lucasmsa/orders-django-api/README.md

 - **Deploy**: Then it will be possible to deploy the application to the production environment.
 This can be done using a myriad of tools, such as Kubernetes, Docker Swarm, or AWS ECS.
 You'll need to specify the Docker image to use, as well as any other configuration options for the container.

-### 👾 How should the API be restructured to account for new entities separated from the order
+### 👾 How should the API be restructured to account for new entities separated from the `Order`?
 ---
 `pk` -> Primary Key
 <br>